-We have a strong belief in our business strategies, in our organization and in our market capabilities and we are certain that our customer value propositions for health and reduced costs and our customer product co-development and solutions approach is the right way to go in this highly competitive market.
+With a very strong belief in our business strategies, our now very international organization and our market capabilities, we are certain that our value propositions for health and reduced costs and our customer co-development and solutions approach are in demand.

-With our expanding geographical footprint and with new markets to break into, we continue to remain prudently optimistic about the future.
-During 2014, we have seen some very good achievements.
-Our clear intention is to bring our good momentum into 2015 and the years ahead.
+With all of the above, we continue to remain prudently optimistic about the future.
+We have seen some very good achievements during 2015 and our clear intention is to bring that momentum into 2016 and the years ahead.